 In addition, you can use the Publish Services panel to export and upload JPEG photos directly from Lightroom Classic to photo-sharing websites.
 You can also upload layouts from the Book module to Blurb.com.
 See Post photos online using publish services.

-To export photos from Lightroom Classic to a computer, hard drive, or Flash drive, follow these basic steps:
+To export photos from Lightroom Classic to a computer, hard drive, or Flash drive, follow these steps:

 Choose File > Export, or click the Export button in the Library module.
 Then, choose Export To > Hard Drive in the pop-up menu at the top of the Export dialog box.

+(Optional) Choose an export preset.
 Lightroom Classic has several presets to make it easier to export photos to disk in specific file formats.
 For example, the For Email preset generates a 72-dpi JPEG image and automatically sends the email from Lightroom Classic.
 If desired, select a preset from the left side of the Export dialog box and skip to step 6.
 See Export photos using presets.

 Specify a destination folder, naming conventions, and other options in the various Export dialog box panels.

 For example, use the File Settings panel to choose a format for your exported photos — JPEG, PSD, TIFF, PNG, DNG, or the original format — and choose a color space.
 See File settings.

 In the Image Sizing panel, specify how to size the image — dimensions and resolution.
 See Image sizing.